Merrick101/quiz-cards/README.md

 ![View Quiz Cards](images/view-quiz-cards.PNG)

-- Users can view quiz cards in a specific category or view all flashcards at once.
+- Users can view quiz cards in a specific category or view all quiz cards at once.
 This feature allows for efficient review of relevant topics.

 **Edit and Delete Quiz Cards**